NelsonOnuwa/Okolie-Nelson-e-portfolio-UoE/README.txt

 Skills:

-I am highly adaptive, naturally friendly and people oriented
+I am a natural adaptor,friendly and people oriented

 I have a very good power of intuition and a creative mind which makes me valuable to tackle real problems effectively and find solutions to them